proofofgame/find_to_earn/README.md

 set-factor: Sets the multiplier for the number of tokens received after claiming treasure.
 Only callable by the contract owner.

-deposit: Deposit SIP-010 tokens in contract.
+deposit-ft: Deposit SIP-010 tokens in contract.
 Only callable by the contract owner.

-withdraw: Withdrawal SIP-010 tokens from contract.
+withdraw-ft: Withdrawal SIP-010 tokens from contract.
 Only callable by the contract owner.

-send: Send SIP-010 tokens to player.
+send-ft: Send SIP-010 tokens to player.
 Only callable by the contract owner.

 deposit-stx: Deposit STX in contract.
 Only callable by the contract owner.

 withdraw-stx: Withdrawal STX from contract.
 Only callable by the contract owner.

 send-stx: Send STX to player.
 Only callable by the contract owner.

+set-treasure-phase-1: Setting NFT ids that gives a chest reward at the first rarity level.

+set-treasure-phase-2: Setting NFT ids that gives a chest reward at the second rarity level.

+set-treasure-phase-3: Setting NFT ids that gives a chest reward at the third rarity level.

+set-coins-phase-1: Setting NFT ids that gives a coins reward at the first rarity level.

+set-coins-phase-2: Setting NFT ids that gives a coins reward at the second rarity level.

+set-coins-phase-3: Setting NFT ids that gives a coins reward at the third rarity level.

 claim-five: Mints 5 NFTs.